Vice

-A vice is a practice, behaviour, or habit generally considered immoral, sinful, criminal, rude, taboo, depraved, degrading, deviant or perverted in the associated society.
+A vice is a practice, behaviour, habit or item generally considered morally wrong in the associated society.
 In more minor usage, vice can refer to a fault, a negative character trait, a defect, an infirmity, or a bad or unhealthy habit.
-Vices are usually associated with a transgression in a person's character or temperament rather than their morality.
+Vices are usually associated with a fault in a person's character or temperament rather than their morality.

 Synonyms for vice include fault, sin, depravity, iniquity, wickedness, and corruption.
 The antonym of vice is virtue.

 Etymology

 The modern English term that best captures its original meaning is the word vicious, which means "full of vice".
 In this sense, the word vice comes from the Latin word vitium, meaning "failing or defect".

 Law enforcement

 Depending on the country or jurisdiction, vice crimes may or may not be treated as a separate category in the criminal codes.
-Even in jurisdictions where vice is not explicitly delineated in the legal code, the term vice is often used in law enforcement and judicial systems as an umbrella for crimes involving activities that are considered inherently immoral, regardless of the legality or objective harm involved.
+Even in jurisdictions where vice is not explicitly delineated in the legal code, the term vice is often used in law enforcement and judicial systems as an umbrella term for crimes involving activities that are considered inherently immoral, regardless of the legality or objective harm involved.

 In the United Kingdom, the term vice is commonly used in law and law enforcement to refer to criminal offences related to prostitution and pornography.
 In the United States, the term is also used to refer to crimes related to drugs, alcohol, and gambling.